Navigating ADA & WCAG Compliance in 2026: A Guide for Businesses and Local Governments

 Action Steps:

-Assign clear roles and timelines for remediation tasks.
+• Assign clear roles and timelines for each task.

 3. Train Staff and Establish Governance